 - If all required documentation (TB test/CPR/drug screen/fingerprinting) is not submitted by the deadline, the student will be removed from the "Conditional Acceptance" list and will have to reapply to the program.
-The "Conditional Acceptance" spot will be forfeited. - 2.
-If a declaratory order is required by the Board of Nursing (BON) for a prior offense on the criminal background check, the applicant will be given until July 1st to obtain clearance from the BON, otherwise the "Conditional Acceptance" to the program will be revoked. - 3.
-If low grades earned early in the applicant's college career are making the GPA less competitive, the student is encouraged to see Second Chance Policy in the TC Catalog/Handbook. - 4.
-Turn in the Admission Checklist to the Enrollment Advisor with an original signature and date. - 5.
+The "Conditional Acceptance" spot will be forfeited. - If a declaratory order is required by the Board of Nursing (BON) for a prior offense on the criminal background check, the applicant will be given until July 1st to obtain clearance from the BON, otherwise the "Conditional Acceptance" to the program will be revoked. - 3.
+Turn in the Admission Checklist to the Enrollment Advisor with an original signature and date. - 4.
 Applications are accepted from January 1st through April 15th.